Monpazier was founded in

 Wars of Religion.

-situated in southern Périgord, bordering on the Agenais region,
+situated in southern Périgord, and bordering on the Agenais region,